Our customers have been hired by:

 Paperwork questions and billing issues are your daily bread.
-Why is writing a patient service representative resume so hard then?
+So why is writing a patient service representative resume so hard?

 This guide will show you: